This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-I’ve really been enjoying my Nesco Snackmaster Pro dehydrator.
+I’ve really been enjoying my dehydrator.
 I’m always looking for more things to dry, taking advantage of anything in season or fresh.
 I recently grabbed a few pounds of oyster and shiitake mushrooms with the goal of drying them for later use in stir-fries or soups.
 I found that drying them is incredibly easy.
 Rinse, dry, slice (if you want) and dry.
 Done.
+Dehydrated mushrooms on the Nesco Snackmaster Pro are amazing.

 - Rinse the mushrooms.